tnomoto/nonaligned_simple/README.md

 ### Generation

 As a trained model is provided as part of the package, you can bypass training and go to the generation step directly.
+Here is what you do.

 * js-gan